styleguidist/react-styleguidist/docs/Configuration.md

           ]
         }
       ]
-			sectionDepth: 1, // It will show Components and Buttons as single pages }
+			sectionDepth: 1, // It will show "Components" as single page, filtering his children.
+    },
+    {
+      name: 'Examples',
+      sections: [
+        {
+          name: 'Case 1',
+          sections: [
+            {
+              name: 'Buttons'
+            }
           ]
         }
+      ]
+			sectionDepth: 0, // There is not sub-routes, "Examples" will be show all his children on page.
+    }
+  ]
+}
 ```

+For default `sectionDepth`

 #### `printBuildInstructions`